openaps/AndroidAPSdocs/docs/EN/Configuration/Preferences.rst

     :alt: NS Client advanced settings

 * Most options in advanced settings are self-explanatory.
 * *Enable local broadcasts* will share your data to other apps on the phone such as xDrip+.

+  * Dexcom patched app does not broadcast directly to xDrip+.
+  * You need to `go through AAPS <../Configuration/Config-Builder.html#bg-source>`_ and enable local broadcast in AAPS to use xDrip+ alarms.

 * *Always use basal absolute values* must be activated if you want to use Autotune properly.
 See `OpenAPS documentation <https://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/understanding-autotune.html>`_ for more details on Autotune.
 * **Do not activate this when using `Insight pump <../Configuration/Accu-Chek-Insight-Pump#settings-in-aaps>`_!**  It would lead to false TBR settings in Insight pump.